-Hail Trump?
-White nationalists already losing faith in President-elect
+How white nationalists are losing faith in Trump

-(CNN)The "alt-right is having a falling out -- in some ways with their President-elect, but in perhaps even more instances with each other.
+(CNN)The alt-right is having a falling out -- in some ways with their President-elect, but in perhaps even more instances with each other.

 And it comes on the eve of an alt-right inaugural celebration called the DeploraBall -- a play off of Hillary Clinton's "basket of deplorables" campaign remark.

-Look no further than the white nationalist who coined the term "alt-right," Richard Spencer.
+Look no further than the white nationalist who coined the term alt-right, Richard Spencer.
 He's the same man who stood at a podium shortly after Donald Trump's election and, in a video that went viral, shouted "Hail Trump!" while several in the crowd celebrated the victory with a Nazi salute.

 But listen to him now, you'll notice a marked shift in tone when speaking of the man who will become the 45th President of the United States.